Ferrero and Nutella, Pride of Alba

 Ferrero Foundation main gate

-Are there Guided Tours of the Ferrero chocolate factory in Alba?
+Are there Guided Tours in Alba’s Ferrero Chocolate Factory

 As of April 2023, the Ferrero chocolate factory in Alba has never allowed the general public to enter their premises.

-walking tour of Alba with a local expert includes some of the locations where this family story began and references to the local social background.
+walking tour of Alba with a local expert includes some locations where this family story began and references to the local social background.

-Guests arriving at Alba by car or bus can drive with the local guide in front of the main entrance of the plant dominated by the large Ferrero sign.
+Guests departing from Alba on a Barolo Wine Tour or Truffle Hunt can ask the local guide to stop by the plant’s main entrance with the iconic Ferrero sign.
 However, only employees are allowed to enter the gates.

 The Ferrero chocolate factory in Alba has an outlet shop open only to employees and to members of law enforcement.

-As the company is aiming for high quality, the summer heat tends to melt chocolate and compromise the overall condition of the product.
+As the company aims for high quality, the summer heat compromises the product’s overall condition.
 Therefore, Ferrero decided not to disappoint their customers by limiting the seasonality of pralines and other candies.

 Massive advertisement campaigns are usually set in the fall to inform the audience that Ferrero’s chocolate is back in grocery stores, emphasizing the strive for excellence.